Azure-Samples/avm-bicep-labs/README.md

 ---

-- Open up PowerShell on the Virtual Machine, and authenticate to Azure using the System Managed Identity for the Virtual Machine, then retrieve the Key Vault information
+- Open up PowerShell on the Virtual Machine, and authenticate to Azure using the User Managed Identity for the Virtual Machine, then retrieve the Key Vault information

 ```powershell
 Add-AzureRmAccount -Identity